 We find the sports news you need to know, so you don't have to.

-At age 29 and with an extensive injury history, Adams is not the player he made three straight Pro Bowl appearances for the Jets and Seahawks between 2018 and 2020.
+At age 29 and with an extensive injury history, Adams is not the player that made three straight Pro Bowl appearances for the Jets and Seahawks between 2018 and 2020.
 Still, he had enough to offer for the Titans to give him a chance in July, and he will likely earn more opportunities in the future.

 Several early playoff contenders, like the Commanders and Buccaneers, have managed to compete well this season despite obvious weaknesses on defense.
 Adams could be a worthwhile addition for both teams.
 It’s also possible that the safety’s former teams come calling, as both the Seahawks and Jets are dealing with injures in their secondaries.